Uneven Extraction in Coffee Brewing: Results

-The time it takes to find pour a shot, $t_\text{shot}$, is needed to find $Q$.
-An expression for $t_\text{shot}$ in terms of grind size setting $g$ is determined by a linear fit to data in Ref.~\cite{cameron2020}.
-Figure~\ref{fig:t_shot_fit} shows this results in a good fit to the data.
-Similarly the total surface area of grains in the coffee bed, $S$, needed for the dimensionless parameter $\beta$ is found by combining data on surface areas of large and small coffee grains in Ref~\cite{cameron2020} and then performing linear regression against grind size as shown in Figure~\ref{fig:S_fit}.
+To find $Q$ we use the total volume of the shot and the time it takes to pour a shot, $t_\text{shot}$, assuming a uniform flow rate.
+We find an expression for $t_\text{shot}$ by a linear fit to data in Ref~\onlinecite{cameron2020}.
+Figure~\ref{fig:t_shot_fit} shows a good fit to the data.
+Similarly the surface area is found by combining data on surface areas of fines and boulders in Ref~\onlinecite{cameron2020} and then performing linear regression against grind size as shown in Figure~\ref{fig:S_fit}.
+The parameters used in this model including those determined by fitting are shown in Table~\ref{tab:parameters}.
+The dimensionless quantities $\tau_\text{shot}$ and $\beta$ are functions of grind size setting as shown in Figure~\ref{fig:tau_shot_and_beta}.

-Plotting the best fit model against the data, as seen in Figure~\ref{fig:EY_fit} shows that although the two pathway model is very simple it can reproduce the qualitative features of the data, including decreasing extraction yield with decreasing grind size.
+Plotting the best fit model against the data, as seen in Figure~\ref{fig:EY_fit}, shows that although the two pathway model is very simple it can reproduce the qualitative features of the data, including decreasing extraction yield with decreasing grind size.
 Figure~\ref{fig:EYs_fit} shows the extraction yield from the individual pathways.
-The plot suggests that the transition from the expected behaviour of extraction increasing as grind size decreased to the surprising behaviour of decreasing extraction with decreasing grind size corresponds to the onset of saturation of extraction yield in one of the pathways i.e.\ to the dissolution of all available soluble coffee.
+The plot suggests that the transition from the expected behaviour of extraction increasing as grind size decreased to the surprising behaviour of decreasing extraction with decreasing grind size corresponds to the onset of saturation in one of the pathways.

-To see how extraction varies with time we show time dependent results from the two extreme grind sizes $g=1.1$ and $g=2.3$.
-The plot for finely ground coffee, $g=1.1$, Figure~\ref{fig:fine_grains}, shows clearly that one pathway hits saturation point.
-For the coarsely ground sample, $g=2.3$, Figure~\ref{fig:coarse_grains} shows the instability, but no saturation.